gentlemandeep/yayocorp/_articles/installation-instructions.md

 3. Download forked repo to your computer by navigating to Code > Download Zip
 4. Download [Visual Studio Code](https://code.visualstudio.com/Download)
 5. Open your newly forked repository in VS Code with File > Open, and navigating to the downloaded folder
 6. Accept the prompts to trust the folder, and install the recommended extensions.
-Your Exocore is now ready to be edited locally.
+Your Exocore is now ready to be edited locally on VS Code.

 ## 2. Publishing Your Exocore to the Web with Netlify
 Netlify is a platform that provides free hosting and subdomain services directly from Github repos, so it can be used to automatically publish your exocore as a website for no-cost.